Alqor-UG/sqooler/docs/spooler_general.md

 In `v0.7` we started to calculate the `operational` status based on the `last_queue_check`.
 This made the parameter `operational` of the spooler irrelevant and we could simply calculate it for the config dictionary.
 So based on these properties, we are currently at the following situation:

-- The `Spooler.get_configuration` function that gives back the configuration of the device based on the properties of the `Spooler` class.
-This is typically only called when we upload the configuration to the `StorageProvider`.
-- Each `StorageProvider` has a function `get_config` that gives back the configuration of the device based on the values stored in the config dictionary.
-This can be only updated by Bob.
-The `last_queue_check` and the `operational` status can be changed there by Bob.
 - Each `StorageProvider` has a function `get_backend_status` that gives back the current status of the device.
-The values are also based on the config dict.
-This function is however closer to the Qiskit status.
+The here is just calculated from the last time the queue was checked.

-So it might be that the `operational` status does not need to be set by Bob at all.
-We might just calculate it based on the other information provided by Bob.
+So the `operational` status does not need to be set by Bob at all.
+We just calculate it based on the other information provided by Bob.